soheib08/gallatin/README.md

 - postgresql
 - rabbitmq

-and also make sure to set proper rabbitmq url and postgres .env files in .env file
+and also make sure to set proper rabbitmq url and postgres env files in .env file

 ### Running the App